BobyTheDragon/Bobys-Extras/README.md

 - **USE PASTEBIN PLEASE!** I will not download random files off someone I dont know.
 - Be descriptive about what happend with the crash, This includes what you were doing at the time and/or a mods list.
 The more infomation I get the better.
 - Be nice... :)

+# License
+The mod and its code is distrubted under the MIT License.
+If you do not know what that is, You can use this great place called Google :)